gcatanese/HerokuYmlSample/README.md

 # Building Docker Images with heroku.yml

-Sample application to demonstrate `heroku.yml` usage
+Sample application to demonstrate `heroku.yml` usage.

+This is an example discussed in  [Multiple Docker images on Heroku](https://medium.com/geekculture/multiple-docker-images-on-heroku-3270ed31f2e5).

 ### Git init